naresh5033/hh-lottery-frontend-eth/README.md

 File coin is a BC that actually helps us to pin our data and uses decentralized storage.\
 The file coin is a storage designed for web3

+the is redeployed in netlify and the [deployed url is](https://phenomenal-macaron-5814df.netlify.app/)